Commercial wall coating in Gloucester, done the survey-led way

 And when coating is not the answer

-We put this in writing because it is the part most contractors skip.
-Coating will not fix structural movement, and cracking that steps through brickwork or follows lintels needs investigating first.
-It will not cure damp that comes from a leaking gutter, a bridged damp-proof course or ground levels built up against the wall; those need correcting at source.
-Older solid-walled buildings near the centre sometimes call for breathable treatments rather than a film-forming system, and a wall in genuinely sound condition may simply not need anything.
-A survey-led contractor tells you which of those situations you are in before asking you to commit, and that, more than any product claim, is what protects the value of a commercial building over the long run.
+We always put this in writing because it’s the bit most contractors gloss over.
+Coating won’t fix structural movement.
+If you’ve got cracks stepping through brickwork or following lintels, you need to investigate that first.
+It also won’t cure damp from a leaky gutter, a bridged damp-proof course, or ground levels built up against the wall; those need fixing at source.
+Some of the older, solid-walled buildings near the centre might need a breathable treatment instead of a film-forming system.
+And if a wall is in genuinely good nick, it might not need anything at all.
+A survey-led contractor tells you exactly what situation you’re in before you commit, and that, more than any product claim, is what protects the value of a commercial building over the long term.